RBK-D-IT/digital-development-playbook/docs/general-development-practices/code-review-process-and-standards.md

 ## Overview

 Code reviews are a critical part of our development workflow, ensuring code quality, consistency, and sharing of knowledge across the team.
-Every pull request (PR) must be reviewed and approved before being merged into the `main` branch.
+Every pull request (PR) must be reviewed and approved before being merged.
 The review process helps catch bugs, improve design, and ensure maintainability.

 ---